 In summary, minor settlement hearings are required to protect the minor’s best interests, establish a comprehensive record, and safeguard the settlement funds until the minor is of legal age.

 When a minor’s personal injury claim is funded, it usually takes one of two forms.
-Either the money is placed in the court registry to be paid to the minor when the minor turns 18, or the settlement funds are used to purchase an insurance policy called an annuity, which is also called a structured settlement and can be paid out at various times after the child becomes of age.
+Either the money is placed in the court registry in a lump sum to be paid to the minor when the minor turns 18, or the settlement funds are used to purchase an insurance policy called an annuity, which is also called a structured settlement and can be paid out at various times after the child becomes of age.

 Parents can have substantial input on whether the money is placed in the registry of the court or an annuity insurance policy is purchased.
 Annuities benefit from being more flexible and paying and do not usually wholly fund the money when the minor turns 18.